“The first thing you get from the humanities, when they're well taught, is critical thinking.”

 Curriculum Enrichment – How do we link with other subjects and offer experiences?

 Taking teaching beyond the classroom allows the subjects to be enhanced.
 Trips are offered in order to achieve this with year 7 having visited the two museums in the town centre to look at Medieval Life whilst year 9 have the opportunity to go to the First World War Battlefields.
-Geography makes use of the local area in order to deliver the crucial fieldwork requirements.
+Geography makes use of the local area to deliver the crucial fieldwork requirements.